TECHNICAL I ELECTRONIC COMPONENTS

-What is a capacitor and how does a capacitor works?
+What is a Capacitor and How a Capacitor Works

 A capacitor in its simplest form consists of two parallel conducting plates separated by a non-conducting material called a dielectric.

-In the following diagram, one plate has an excess electrons that causes creation of negative charges and the other plate has an excess of protons that causes creation of positive charges.
+In the following diagram, one plate has excess electrons that cause the creation of negative charges and the other plate has an excess of protons that cause creation of positive charges.

 Charges are carried by electrons and protons.
-If an object contains an equal number of electrons and protons, their charges cancel each other and the net charge of the object will be zero.
+If a plate contains an equal number of electrons and protons, their charges cancel each other and the net charge of the plate will be zero.

 The capacitance of a capacitor is the ability of a capacitor to store electrical energy.
-Since a capacitor offers opposition to flow of current, capacitance is also defined as the ability of a capacitor to oppose the flow of current.
+Since a capacitor offers opposition to flow of current, capacitance is also defined as the ability of a capacitor to oppose changes in current.

 The capacitance of a capacitor is measured in farads.
-The larger the value of capacitance of a capacitor, the more energy that can be stored by a capacitor and also the greater the opposition that is given to the flow of current.
+The larger the value of capacitance of a capacitor, the more energy that can be stored by a capacitor and also the greater the opposition that it gives to the flow of current.

 The total opposition given to flow of current by a capacitor is called capacitive reactance.
 Capacitive reactance is measured in ohms, just like resistance.